 Choosing the best framework for your mobile app can depend on your budget, development capabilities, and more.
 In this blog post, I compare two popular platforms, Ionic and Xamarin, according to these key factors.

 Deciding between mobile application frameworks that meet multi-platform functionality needs can be a daunting task for any individual or company.
 There are two distinct options to consider: Hybrid HTML and Cross-Platform Native.
-Though there are many frameworks for Hybrid HTML and Cross-Platform Native applications, this article will focus on two prominent frameworks, Ionic and Xamarin.
+Though there are many frameworks for Hybrid HTML and Cross-Platform Native applications, this article will focus on two prominent frameworks from our years of enterprise mobility consulting, Ionic and Xamarin.

 What are Hybrid HTML and Cross-Platform Native?